White-Society/WhiteSU-Modules-Repo/README.md

-# KernelSU Next — Modules Repository
+# WhiteSU — Modules Repository

 This repository collects module manifests used by KernelSU Next Manager.